cjlongoria/CS402_HW1/README.md

 |Integer| 49.134 | 59.483 | 10.349
 |Double Float| 47.892| 52.070| 4.178

-Comparing the two machines; PC 1 ran faster in both integer matrix multiplication (~21% faster) and double float matrix multiplication (~8.7% faster).
+Comparing the two machines; PC 1 ran faster in both integer matrix multiplication (1.21 times faster) and double float matrix multiplication (1.09 times faster).
 <br>
 <br>
 I found it interesting that double float matrix multiplication was a faster operation on both machines compared to integer matrix multiplication.
 Prior to measuring the results I thought it would be the reverse.
 Some quick post-experiment research indicates this is a Python quirk that many people have experienced.